-These are challenging times for us all.
+These are challenging times for us all being in National Lockdown (Stay at Home).
 There is no way of knowing how long it will be before things return to normal.
 However, community providers are adapting the way in which they work.

 Happiful is an online and print magazine with the mission to create a healthier, happier, more sustainable society.
 Their aim is to provide informative, inspiring and topical stories about mental health and wellbeing.
 They want to break the stigma of mental health in our society, and to shine a light on the positivity and support that should be available for everyone, no matter their situation.

 The Advocacy Project is hosting a number of safeguarding events which will take place in March.

 It’s turning cold this weekend and over next week with snow and ice expected.

 This sudden dip in temperatures can be uncomfortable and inconvenient for many of us.
 But if you are on a low income or have a medical condition then the problems which you experience can be even greater.
 Getting around can be trickier, and you may be worried about how you are going to pay for increased heating costs especially as we are asked to stay at home during this lockdown.

 Time for Me offer activities for unpaid carers living in Westminster.
 Activities are currently run via Zoom or phone, helping carers meet other carers for health and wellbeing sessions or to enjoy social time together.